merlos/MapCache/README.md

     func loadTile(at path: MKTileOverlayPath, result: @escaping (Data?, Error?) -> Void)
 ```

-If you need to create a custom implementation of the cache, you just need to create a class that implements  this protocol.
+If you need to create a custom implementation of the cache, you just need to create a class that implements this protocol and initialize the cache using  `map.useCache(myCustomCacheImplementationInstance)`.
 The implementation provided by the library is on the class named as  `MapCache`.

-Something that may be useful too is the `DiskCache` class
+Something that may be useful too is the `DiskCache` class.

 If you need further information you can take a look at

 ### [Reference documentation of MapCache](http://www.merlos.org/MapCache/).

 ## You may also like